Skip to main content

 2 mentions Positive Neutral Negative

-• “Alarameth TD is a boring, grindy tower defense game, lacking real strengths and having quite a few weaknesses.”
+• “Alarameth TD is a boring, grindy tower defense game, with no real strengths but quite a few weaknesses.”

 • “I quickly gave up on trying to get a perfect score for each level; just completing the levels was tedious enough, especially since the game tends to crash at the end of long levels.”